 Long-time Raider fans know the pain Rivers brought to the Silver and Black during his prime with the Bolts.
 Rivers is 18-10 against the Raiders in his career and an impressive 9-5 at the Coliseum.
-Like a gnat at a barbecue buzzing around your head, Rivers never failed to talk as much trash as possible no matter if the score was 34-3 or 17-16.
-Couple that with the "golly gee whillikers" and the "gosh darn its" that replaced normal swear words (Rivers doesn't cuss) and you've got one annoying division rival who owns you.
+Like a gnat at a barbecue buzzing around your head, Rivers never failed to talk as much trash as possible whether the score was 34-3 or 17-16.
+Couple that with the "golly gee whillikers" and the "gosh darn its" that replaced normal swear words (Rivers doesn't cuss), and you've got one annoying division rival who owns you.

 2. LaDainian Tomlinson, San Diego Chargers

 LT ran all over the Raiders during his time as a Bolt, and he wasn't shy about letting the folks in the Black Hole know about his dominance.